asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 ## Replication Levels

 ### Full Replication
-If you want to run the entire pipeline from data cleaning to figure generation, run:
+If you want to run the entire pipeline from data cleaning to figure and table generation, run:
 ```bash
 chmod +x ./Code/run_all.sh
 ./Code/run_all.sh
 ```

 ### Partial Replication
-The repo contain all the necessary data for you to run a specific steps (e.g., model evaluation or figure generation).
+The repo contains all the necessary data for you to run a specific steps (e.g., model evaluation or figure generation).

 1. **Replicating Data Cleaning:**
   If you are only interested in replicating the data cleaning step, run the following: